Azure/acr-builder/README.md

 * `--git-password` Git password.
 * `--working-dir` Working directory for the build.
 * `--docker-file` Dockerfile to be used for building.
-* `--docker-image` Image name to build to.
+* `-t` Image name to build to.
 It must be used alongside `--dockerfile` if push is required.
 Registry URL must be excluded from the image name parameter.
 * `--docker-context-dir` Docker build context.
 Optional, to be used alongside `--dockerfile`.
 * `--docker-build-arg` Build arguments to be passed to docker build.
 This parameter can be specified multiple times.
 * `--docker-secret-build-arg` Build arguments to be passed to docker build.
 The argument value contains a secret which will be hidden from the log.
 This parameter can be specified multiple times.